-Congratulations to the 2017 Distinguished Alumni Award Winner, Dr. Deanna Brothers!
+Congratulations to the 2018 Distinguished Alumni Award Winner, Cindy Martinez!

-After graduating from South Lake Tahoe High School, Deanna Brothers enrolled at LTCC in 1977 and obtained an Associate of Arts degree in Social Science in 1980.
+Deanna Brothers graduated from LTCC in 1980 with an Associate of Arts degree in Social Science.
 She went on to receive a Bachelor’s degree in Biology from Sacramento State and then transferred to the University of the Pacific where she completed her Doctor of Dental Surgery in 1988.
-Dr. Brothers graduated with honors with each of her three degrees.

 A resident of South Lake Tahoe since 1969, Dr. Brothers continues to be an important part of the South Shore community.
-She has had a general dentistry practice in South Lake Tahoe for the past 29 years and is well-known and respected.
-Dr. Brothers is a long-time supporter of LTCC’s educational success, and has served on the LTCC Foundation Board since her election in 2010.
-She is a lifelong learner and continues to take classes from LTCC.
+She has had a general dentistry practice in South Lake Tahoe for the past 29 years and has served on the LTCC Foundation Board since 2010.
 Dr. Brothers is an active member and a tireless supporter of the South Shore community, and she contributes her time and funds widely.
-In 2013, Dr. Brothers participated in the St. Baldrick’s Foundation event and shaved her head, raising $4,000 to help fight children’s cancer.
-Dr. Brothers served as President of the St. Theresa Catholic Church Board that was responsible for building the new church in the spring of 2000.
-She volunteers and assists the church in feeding those in need and has contributed hundreds of hours of free dental care for adults and children in need within the community.

 Each year the LTCC Foundation seeks nominations to recognize one LTCC alumnus to receive this prestigious award for their exemplary achievement in his/her particular endeavor in life.
 These achievements encompass academic, business, professional and civic activities which are attributed to their success from attending LTCC.